frappierer/outlook_web_jira_logger/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgements

-- JQuery: For facilitating easy DOM manipulation and event handling.
 - JIRA API: For enabling seamless integration with JIRA to log hours.